LeunensMichiel/Artisthunt-Android/README.md

 # Artist Hunt

-This is an for musicians, by fellow musicians.
+This is an app for musicians, by fellow musicians.
 Find eachother, colab and make some new music together!

 ## Getting Started